hamcmd/leetcode/arrays/encode-and-decode-string/encode-and-decode-string.md

 `strs[i] contains only UTF-8 characters.`

 ## Solution Notes
 - The idea is to encode the list of strings into a single string by concatenating the strings with a delimiter.
-But the string can have any character, so we need to choose a delimiter wisely.
-We can use a combination of the length of the string and a special character as a delimiter in the encoding function.
+But the `string can have any character`.
+We can use a `combination of the length of the string and a special character` as a delimiter in the encoding function.
 - While decoding, we can use the length of the string to extract the string from the encoded string.
-The trick is to remember that the length of the string can be more than one digit, so we need to handle that case as well.
-We can use a special character to separate the length of the string and the string itself.
+The trick is to `remember that the length of the string can be more than one digit`, so we need to handle that case as well.
-- Both encode and decode operations take O(n) time complexity, where n is the number of strings in the list.
+- Both encode and decode operations take `O(n)` time complexity, `where n is the number of strings in the list`.